 Those believing in the biblical truth of multiplying and filling the earth have continued to have large families.
 It is estimated that the later ideological affinity group has outperformed the former by six million children since the advent of Radical Environmentalism in America in the last two decades.
 Those six million children are just now reaching voting status.
 Said another way, young Americans raised with a Christian worldview will soon outnumber the children of Radical Environmentalists by at least six million voters in the coming elections.
 Indeed the scriptural truth that your sins will find you out will soon be realized across the country.
 Hopefully the religion of Radical Environmentalism will soon be relegated to fringe minority status in American society.
 Amen.

-2 The words “Us” and “Our” in this passage are indicative of the Trinitarian nature of God (cf. Deut.
+1 Per statistics from the Metropolitan Water District of Southern California.2 The words “Us” and “Our” in this passage are indicative of the Trinitarian nature of God (cf. Deut.
 6:4).

 3 Schaeffer, Francis, Genesis in Space and Time (Great Britain: Hodder and Stroughton Limited, 1972), p.
 51